 5. Don’t wear out your welcome.
 If you get the feeling your child wants you to leave, don’t be offended.
 Remember, you probably already experienced this in middle school or high school, so this is nothing new.
 Consider it a sign that your child is comfortable and ready to experience college life.

 6. Talk to others.
 If family or friends have gone through the process, talk to them.
 Pick their brains for ideas and even ask them for help on move-in day.

 7. One last treat.
 If summer flew by and now you’re panicking, relax.
 You still have time to spoil your son or daughter.
 Consider taking them to their favorite restaurant, a sporting event/concert, or giving them something simple like a nice picture.
 Kids cherish the simple things.
 Celebrate this new chapter in his or her life.

 8. Enjoy quality time.
 It’s amazing how fast time goes by.
-For the last 18 years, I’ve spent time with my daughter playing with Barbie dolls, taking her to the park, riding bikes, and watching volleyball.
-Moving forward, the time we spend together will be less.
+Moving forward, the time you spend together will be less.
 Social media, however, makes it easier to be a part of their lives while they’re gone.
 A simple text or a funny Snap Chat message can brighten your day and theirs.
 If you don’t understand social media, now may be the time for a “crash course.”

 In addition, when they do finally come home for a visit, make sure you spend quality time with them.
 House chores can wait.
 It’s about quality, not quantity.

 Do you have any tips or information you’d like to share?
 I’d love to hear from you.
 Please share them in the box below.